Extraterrestrial atmosphere: Titan

-True-color image of layers of haze in Titan's atmosphere.
+A true-color image of layers of haze in Titan's atmosphere.

 Titan has by far the densest atmosphere of any moon.
 The Titanian atmosphere is in fact denser than Earth's, with a surface pressure of 147 kPa, one and a half times that of the Earth.
 The atmosphere is 94.2% nitrogen, 5.65% methane, and 0.099% hydrogen, with the remaining 1.6% composed of other gases such as hydrocarbons (including ethane, diacetylene, methylacetylene, cyanoacetylene, acetylene, propane), argon, carbon dioxide, carbon monoxide, cyanogen, hydrogen cyanide and helium.

 The hydrocarbons are thought to form in Titan's upper atmosphere in reactions resulting from the breakup of methane by the Sun's ultraviolet light, producing a thick orange smog.
 Titan has no magnetic field and sometimes orbits outside Saturn's magnetosphere, directly exposing it to the solar wind.
 This may ionize and carry away some molecules from the top of the atmosphere.

 Titan's atmosphere supports an opaque cloud layer that obscures Titan's surface features at visible wavelengths.
 The haze that can be seen in the adjacent picture contributes to the moon's anti-greenhouse effect and lowers the temperature by reflecting sunlight away from the satellite.
 The thick atmosphere blocks most visible wavelength light from the Sun and other sources from reaching Titan's surface.